Skip to content

 SD-WAN routes don't apply to reply packets if the original traffic uses the default route (WAN link load balance).
 The default route applies, and reply packets exit on the same interface they enter.

 You can change the setting on the CLI.
-See Routing commands.
+To turn on SD-WAN routing for reply packets, run the following command:

 System-generated traffic